-OGX-427 is our product candidate that is designed to inhibit production of heat shock protein 27, or Hsp27, a cell-survival protein expressed in many types of cancers including prostate, bladder, breast and non-small cell lung cancer.
+OGX-427 is currently being evaluated in phase 1 and phase 2 clinical trials in patients with bladder and prostate cancer.
+OGX-427 is our product candidate that is designed to inhibit production of Hsp27, a cell-survival protein expressed in many types of cancers including prostate, bladder, breast, pancreas and non-small cell lung cancer.
 Hsp27 expression is stress-induced, including by many anti-cancer therapies.
 For example, Hsp27 levels increased four-fold in prostate cancer patients after treatment with chemotherapy or hormone therapy.
-Overexpression of Hsp27 is thought to be an important factor leading to the development of treatment resistance and is associated with metastasis, negative clinical outcomes in patients with various tumor types.
+Overexpression of Hsp27 is thought to be an important factor leading to the development of treatment resistance and is associated with metastasis and negative clinical outcomes in patients with various tumor types.

-A number of pre-clinical studies conducted by the Vancouver Prostate Centre and others have shown that reducing Hsp27 production induces tumor cell death in prostate, non-small cell lung, bladder, and pancreatic cancer cells and suggest that reducing Hsp27 production sensitizes prostate tumor cells to hormone ablation therapy.
-These pre-clinical studies have also shown that inhibiting the production of Hsp27 in human prostate, bladder, lung, breast, ovarian and pancreatic tumor cells sensitizes the cells to chemotherapy.
+A number of preclinical studies conducted by the Vancouver Prostate Centre and others have shown that reducing Hsp27 production induces tumor cell death in prostate, nonsmall cell lung, bladder and pancreatic cancer cells; the studies also suggest that reducing Hsp27 production sensitizes prostate tumor cells to hormone ablation therapy.
+These preclinical studies have also shown that inhibiting the production of Hsp27 in human prostate, bladder, lung, breast, ovarian and pancreatic tumor cells sensitizes the cells to chemotherapy.